phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/x402/README.md

 This action provider requires:
 - `axios` - For making HTTP requests
 - `x402-axios` - For handling x402 payment flows
+- `x402` - For payment requirement types and validation

 ## Notes